Top Wooded & Timberland Buyers in California

 How long does it typically take to sell vacant land in California?

-In the current 2025 market, selling vacant land in California typically takes 6 to 12 months.
-In high-demand coastal counties like Los Angeles or San Diego, infill lots in established neighborhoods may find a buyer in 3 to 6 months, while remote "off-grid" acreage in the High Desert or Sierras often remains on the market for 180 to 210 days or longer.
-The timeline is heavily influenced by the rigorous California "Due Diligence" period, which often spans 60 to 90 days as buyers investigate environmental constraints (CEQA), water rights, and local zoning overlays.
-To expedite a sale, landowners should secure a "Will Serve" letter from local utilities, as the current 10% increase in inventory has made buyers more selective regarding infrastructure availability.
+In the current 2025 market, selling vacant land in California typically takes 6 to 12 months, depending on location, zoning, and buyer type.
+In high-demand coastal counties like Los Angeles or San Diego, infill lots in established neighborhoods may find a buyer in 3 to 6 months, particularly when priced for builders or professional land buyers.
+Remote “off-grid” acreage in the High Desert or Sierras often remains on the market for 180 to 210 days or longer.
+The timeline is heavily influenced by California’s extended 60 to 90 day Due Diligence period, as buyers investigate environmental constraints (CEQA), water rights, zoning overlays, and utility access.
+Sellers who secure a “Will Serve” letter from local utilities and clarify development potential upfront typically see stronger interest from companies that buy vacant land, especially as the current 10% increase in inventory has made buyers more selective.

 What are the common closing costs for land sellers in California?